saviour123/geoserver-dockerfile/README.md

 ## Usage

-This dokerfile helps you to deploy geoserver v10 on ubuntu. on docker containers.
+This dockerfile helps you to deploy geoserver v10 on ubuntu. on docker containers.
 This is simple and straight forward.

 #### Clone the Repository